Paid in other ways (unmeasured work)

-If the work isn’t covered by any of the other types of work, it’s ‘unmeasured work’.
+If the work is not covered by any of the other types of work, it’s ‘unmeasured work’.

-Unmeasured work includes being paid a set amount to do a particular task, eg being paid £500 to lay a patio, regardless of how long it takes.
+Unmeasured work includes being paid a set amount to do a particular task, for instance being paid £500 to lay a patio, regardless of how long it takes.

 To work out the minimum wage for unmeasured work, either:

 - record every hour worked and use the National Minimum Wage calculator to make sure the worker gets the minimum wage

 - make a ‘daily average agreement of hours’

 This is when the employer and worker agree a typical number of hours per day they expect to work on average.
 One agreement can cover several pay reference periods (for example, weeks if the worker’s paid weekly) if there’s no change in the average number of hours.

 - be agreed in writing

 - be made before the start of the pay reference period they cover

 - say how many hours the work should take each day (on average)